By Bob Vanourek

 My colleague, Marla Reigel, and I have used this culture-building workshop approach to rave reviews.

-Bob Vanourek is the former CEO of five firms from a start-up to a billion dollar NY stock exchange turnaround.
+Bob Vanourek is the former CEO of five firms from a startup to a billion-dollar NYSE turnaround.
 He is an organizational consultant and is one of Trust Across America’s Top 100 Thought Leaders in Trustworthy Business Behavior.
-He is the co-author of the award-winning book Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations. www.triplecrownleadership.com
+He is the co-author of the award-winning book, Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations.
+To get our manifesto on Leadership Derailers (and how to avoid them) and free book chapters from our books, including Triple Crown Leadership, check out this Free Guide.

 See Idea Stormers by Bryan Mattimore, pp. 25-29, for an explanation of brainwalking.